How to Prepare for Coding Interviews: Your No-Sweat Guide

 • Month 3 (Polish): The final month is all about refinement.
 Focus on harder problems, mock interviews where you concentrate on your communication style, and perfecting your behavioral stories.

 No matter which plan you pick, consistency is king.
 Random, chaotic study sessions are way less effective than a steady, planned approach.
-For more tips, check out our guide on how to study more effectively.
+For more tips, check out our guide on .

 Mastering Data Structures and Algorithms